-Matthew's work has been installed in public spaces in London, Paris, Austin, and Tokyo; commissioned by the councils of Westminster, Southwark, Rotherham, Doncaster, Wakefield, Cheshire East and the City of London; shown at the Design Museum and the Victoria and Albert Museum in London; nominated as one of the Design Museum’s Designs of the Year; and awarded the Active Public Space Award, the London Contemporary Art Prize Public Vote Award, and the Museum + Heritage Innovation Award.
+Matthew's work has been installed in public spaces in London, Paris, Austin, and Tokyo; commissioned by councils including Westminster, Southwark and City of London and institutions including Somerset House, Historic Royal Palaces, National Landscapes Association, British Council Japan and the UK Space Agency.
+His work has been shown at the Design Museum and the Victoria and Albert Museum; nominated as one of the Design Museum’s Designs of the Year; and awarded the Active Public Space Award, the London Contemporary Art Prize Public Vote Award, and the Museum + Heritage Innovation Award; and regularly featured on BBC (TV, radio, online) and ITV.
+Matthew studied architecture at Oxford Brookes and the Bartlett, University College London, and was a resident at Fabrica, a design research centre in Italy.

 For inquiries about Matthew Rosier, please write to info@matthewrosier.com